hartwigmedical/actin/molecular/README.md

-## ACTIN-Molecular
+# ACTIN-Molecular

 The scope of the ACTIN-Molecular interpreter application is as follows:

 1. Ingest all types of molecular tests (IHC, panel NGS, WGS, e.t.c.) and map to the ACTIN-molecular datamodel captured in a single molecular history
-2. Interpret standardized molecular tests by annotating molecular findings with literature-based knowledge and treatment-evidence
+2. Interpret these standardized molecular tests by annotating molecular findings with literature-based treatment-evidence and external trials
 3. Produce a final patient record by merging the standardized and annotated molecular tests with all clinical data.

 The molecular interpreter application requires Java 11+ and can be run as follows: